Living in the Philippines with a Filipina Wife: A Westerner’s Guide

 Retirement and Long-Term Stays

-For those looking to settle down for the long haul, the Philippines offers excellent visa options, including the **13(a) Spousal Visa** for those married to a Filipino citizen and the **Special Resident Retiree’s Visa (SRRV)** for others who qualify.
+For those looking to settle down for the long haul, the Philippines offers excellent visa options.
+The 13(a) Spousal Visa is a great option for those married to a Filipino citizen, and the Special Resident Retiree’s Visa (SRRV) is an excellent alternative for others who qualify.

 Frequently Asked Questions